olavt/matter-sensor-mikroe-DS18B20-thread/README.md

 This article shows how to modify the "Matter - SoC Sensor over Thread" example project with support for a 1-Wire Dallas Semiconductor DS18B20 temperature sensor conneected to a Mikro Elektronika UART 1-WIRE CLICK attached to the Silicon Labs EFR32xG24 Explorer Kit Board (EK2703A).

-This article is based on Silicon Labs Gecko SDK version 4.3.2 with Silicon Labs Matter 2.1.1 extensions.
+This article is based on Silicon Labs Gecko SDK version 4.3.2 with Silicon Labs Matter 2.2.0.

 <img src="./images/xg24-ek2703a.png" alt="Silicon Labs EFR32xG24 Explorer Kit Board" width="200" height="170"/>